INSPIRE Regional Competitions

 REGISTRATION & PAYMENT

-All Entries must be submitted Online through the dancecompgenie account.
-We do not accept Independent Entries.
+All Entries must be submitted Online through the DanceComp Genie account.
+We DO NOT accept independent entries.
 Registration is accepted on a first come first served basis and is limited to the amount of competition time available.
-This varies by city.
-Many of our events reach capacity well before the deadline and any entries exceeding the limit will be turned away.
+This varies from city to city.
+Many of our events reach capacity well before the deadline and any entries exceeding the limit will be placed on a waiting list until it is determined that there is space available or they must be turned away.

 Early Bird Discount

 In order to receive the INSPIRE Early Bird Discount, all entries must be submitted online and PAID 45 days prior to the competition starting date.

 Payment by check is appreciated and can be mailed to 3002 Hawks Ridge Drive, Statesboro, GA 30461.
 Studio directors may also send a cashier’s check.
 Payment may be made by credit card through the registration system only.
 We CANNOT accept credit card payment over the phone.
 Only VISA & Mastercard will be accepted.
 We DO NOT accept American Express.
 A 3% service charge will be added to all credit card payments.